dherik/dherik.github.io/_posts/2019-09-07-hire-developer-experience.md

 Junior, Middle, Senior, Specialist... so many titles.
 But how much do these titles say about their coding skills when you are trying to hire someone?

-I already made dozens of interviews for Java developer positions.
+I already made dozens of interviews for developer positions.
 Took me awhile and some studies to understand how to select good candidates with the tools that I had.
-To my surprise, it's really simple.
+To my surprise, it's not that hard to select the good candidates.

 ## The first experience